5 Ways Ethical Leaders Solve Problems

 An ethical leader understands the two opposing halves of management.
 The cold, calculating structure with its policies and process, and the warm, complex, sometimes squishy, people side.

 Policy, process and procedure, the three P’s, are there to guide employees through the maze of daily emails, spreadsheets, and meetings.
-Otherwise we could get lost among the urgent tasks or do something inappropriate with the copy machine.
+Otherwise, we could get lost among the urgent tasks or do something inappropriate with the copy machine.

 An ethical leader appreciates the reasons for the three P’s existence.
-They understand the impact on those who follow the policies, use the processes, and benefit from the outcomes of the procedures.
+They understand:

 Ethical leaders help the people side of the business understand the benefits and advantages the structural side generates.